solidjs/solid-docs/src/routes/learn/getting-started-with-solid/javascript-for-solid.md

 var, new, this, class
 ```

-Don't use these.
-You can build any Solid app without them, and there are replacements for them that we'll talk about below.
+It's a good rule of thumb to avoid these.
+You can build any Solid app without them, they add unwarranted complexity to your code, and there are replacements for them that we'll talk about below.
 There are some occasional use cases for `this` that we'll introduce later on in the docs.
 And some very opinionated, advanced users build their systems with `class`, but they're not taking our advice.

 ## `let` and `const`